 This event will build upon an article that Parks and Twine published in the spring 2023 Film Quarterly.
-Parks and Twine will join Marc Francis, Assistant Editor of Film Quarterly, to discuss topics including structural inequalities in the workplace, the myth of corporate self-regulation, and the culture of CEO worship in Silicon Valley.
+Parks and Twine joined Marc Francis, Assistant Editor of Film Quarterly, to discuss topics including structural inequalities in the workplace, the myth of corporate self-regulation, and the culture of CEO worship in Silicon Valley.

 France Winddance Twine (Sociology, UCSB)